apache/deltacloud/server/tests/README.md

             3. Write all collection operations tests here ^^

-Bug/feature in the Deltacloud frontnend
+Bug/feature in the Deltacloud frontend
 ------------------------------------

 * Scenario: The '/api/images/123/create' operation does not provide correct